wzding/SDC_nanodegree/CarND-LaneLines-P1/writeup_template.md

 <img src="./examples/marked_edge.jpg" alt="Markededge" width="400">

+Then I ran Hough on edge detected image.

 <img src="./examples/hough.jpg" alt="Markededge" width="400">

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by introducing two functions: average_slope_intercept and convert_line_points.
+The first function average_slope_intercept is used to get two single lines -one on the left and the other on the right - by averaging and extrapolating identified lines.
+Afterwards, I used function convert_line_points to convert each line represented in slope and intercept into pixel points.
+We then obtained two single lines of the Hough lines.

 <img src="./examples/hough_transform.jpg" alt="Markededge" width="400">

+Finally, I drew these two lines on the original image and obtained the final image as follows.

 <img src="./examples/final.jpg" alt="final" width="400">

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ### 2. Identify potential shortcomings with your current pipeline